Ranked Voting in Saint Paul

 If you make a mistake on your ballot, you can request a new ballot from any election judge.
 Absentee voters can call or email our office to receive a new ballot.

 Winning the election

-The counting and reallocation continues in rounds until a candidate achieves a majority of votes.
-If only two candidates remain and neither has achieved a majority of votes cast, then the candidate with the most votes is the winner.
+The counting and reallocation continues in rounds until one candidate receives a majority of votes.
+If only two candidates remain and neither has received a majority of votes cast, then the candidate with the most votes is the winner.